samlovelace/NN-IK/README.md

 # NN-IK
-This is a short project on using a feedorward neural network to learn the inverse kinematics for a three-link planar manipulator.
+This is a short project on using a feedforward neural network(NN) to learn the inverse kinematics (IK) for a three-link planar manipulator.